YESAndy/yesandy.github.io/_posts/2023-06-20-stanford-224w-note3.md

 3. Embed entire graph (lecture 3.3)

 ### 1. Node embedding
+Instead of traditional feature engineering, vector embedding of nodes can be beneficial in
+ - measure the similarity between nodes
+ - encode network information
+ - potential use for many downstream predictions

+**encode-decoder**

+Definitions:
+- V is the vertex set
+- A is the adjacency matrix
+- graph $G : \{ V, A \}$
+- encoder: map nodes to embeddings, $ENC(v) = z_v$
+- similarity function $f$, e.g., $f(u,v) \approx z_v^T z_u$
+- decoder: decode embeddings to the similarity score

 ### 2. Random walk
 **Random walk**: given a graph and a starting point, select a neighbor of it at random and move to the selected neighbor, and repeat it again and again.